Djaizz/DjAIoT/README.md

-# Artificial Intelligence AI in Django Apps
+# Artificial Intelligence in Django Apps